SammieBarasa77/employee_performance/README.md

 Product Distribution:

+According to the above ABC analysis, this is how I managed to classify the products into A-Class and B-class.

-A-Class Products:
+A-Class Products

-Zebra GX420t Direct Thermal/Thermal Transfer Printer
+Zebra GX420t Direct Thermal/Thermal Transfer Printer,

-Enermax Aurora Lite Keyboard
+Enermax Aurora Lite Keyboard.

 B-Class Products:

-Logitech G700s Rechargeable Gaming Mouse
+*Logitech G700s Rechargeable Gaming Mouse,*

-Wi-Ex zBoost YX540 Cellular Phone Signal Booster
+*Wi-Ex zBoost YX540 Cellular Phone Signal Booster,*

-DMI Arturo Collection Mission-style Design Wood Chair Office Star Ergonomic Mid-Back Chair
+*DMI Arturo Collection Mission-style Design Wood Chair,*

-Insights:
+*Office Star Ergonomic Mid-Back Chair.*

+Insights

-Category A items appear to be higher-value or more critical items (printers and specialized keyboards)
+*Category A items appear to be higher-value or more critical items (printers and specialized keyboards)*

-Category B items consist mainly of accessories and furniture
+*Category B items consist mainly of accessories and furniture*

-There appears to be a structured inventory management system using ABC analysis principles
+*There appears to be a structured inventory management system using ABC analysis principles*

 Recommendations: